Introjection (Neon Genesis Evangelion): Shinji's growth

-As noted by Tsurumaki, as Zeruel attacks, Shinji is on a hill looking on Tokyo-3 saying to himself "I won't pilot", but in the next scene he is in the underground shelter.
+As noted by Tsurumaki, as Zeruel attacks, Shinji is on a hill looking at Tokyo-3, saying to himself "I won't pilot", but in the next scene he is in the underground shelter.
 Tsurumaki said Shinji's body gradually approaches Unit-01.
-In addition, there is a lack of visual informations characteristic of other anime.
-For example, there is the sky behind the character but no information is given outside of that: "My interpretation was that, even though Shinji was saying he wouldn't pilot, he also understood that he had to pilot".
-For Tsurumaki, Shinji simply acts like a little child rebelling against a parent in "Introjection" and reported his interpretation to Anno, who replied Shinji really does not want to pilot in the scene.
-Tsurumaki thus concluded Shinji is not weak as is commonly perceived; he is obstinate and "doesn't really pay attention to other people", just like Anno.
+In addition, there is a lack of visual information characteristic of other anime.
+For example, there is the sky behind the character, but no information is given outside of that.
+His interpretation was that, "even though Shinji was saying he wouldn't pilot, he also understood that he had to pilot".
+For Tsurumaki, Shinji simply acts like a little child rebelling against a parent in "Introjection" and reported his interpretation to Anno, who disagreed and replied that Shinji really does not want to pilot in the scene.
+Tsurumaki thus concluded Shinji is not as weak as is commonly perceived; he is obstinate and "doesn't really pay attention to other people", just like Anno.
 Shinji's first English voice actor Spike Spencer similarly noted Shinji has not completely taken "the weak path" because "when he gets in the Evangelion, he kicks ass", and by the nineteenth episode, he lets go of his emotions: "You can't discount the fact that he's kind of a wuss when it comes to girls and talking to other people, but he's a warrior. ...
 The world's still here, and it's thanks to him."
+Scholar Yuuki Namba noted that Shinji "decides to risk his life and fight to protect those around him".
+Writer Walter Veit similarly said that Shinji gathers "his courage", owning for the first time his pilot role as his identity.